seedcase-project/seedcase-website/design/decisions/why-sql/index.md

 -   Support for both xml and json formats, both reading and writing.
 -   There are scripts that will allow for PostgreSQL to interact with Apache Parquet files.
--   It is possible (since version @@) to create columnar based tables directly in PostgreSQL.
+-   It is possible to create columnar based tables directly in PostgreSQL.

 **Drawbacks**